dandro/progen-cli/README.md

 # progen-cli

+THIS REPOSITORY HAS BEEN ARCHIVED.
+THE PROJECT NOW LIVES UNDER THE [SKAT](https://github.com/dandro/skat-engine) WHICH IS MEAN TO EXTEND ON THIS IDEA AS WELL AS ADD MORE FUNCTIONALITY.

 Cli tool for generating code for your project.

 The tool copies templates and performs substitutions on its contents based on values passed it from the command line.